michaelverano/PracticeWithPython/README.md

 # PracticeWithPython
-Simple scripts written in Python to practice programming.
+Simple scripts I've written in Python to practice.